-The countdown timer can be configured to start at a preset time, and sound an alarm when the end of the
+The countdown timer can be configured to start at a preset time, and sound an alarm when the end of the countdown is reached.

-To enter the Countdown Timer Mode Use B to select the Countdown Timer Mode (TIMER) as shown on page
+To enter the Countdown Timer Mode

+Use (B) to select the Countdown Timer Mode (TIMER) as shown on page

-About one second after TIMER appears on the display, the display will change to show the countdown time hours
+About one second after TIMER appears on the display, the display will change to show the countdown time hours.

-To specify the countdown start time Enter the Countdown Timer Mode.
+To specify the countdown start time